shirok/Gauche-makiki/README.md

 as far as `METHODS` don't overlap.
 When omitted, `(GET HEAD POST)` is assumed.

-`PATTERN` is to specifys routing from the request path to the handler.
+`PATTERN` is to specify routing from the request path to the handler.
 It is explained in the Routing section below.

 `REQUEST` is a request record, explained below.